1 Introduction

 6 Training implications

-A fall assessment course is available for staff who visit patients at home, but this is a requirement under the patient falls prevention and management policy in relation to patient risks of falling.
+A fall assessment course is available for employees who visit patients at home, but this relates to the assessment of patients rather than employees and is a requirement under the patient falls prevention and management policy.

 7 Monitoring arrangements